-The programme is mapped to the foundation curriculum, by completing this course you will have evidence that you have taught, been evaluated and have will have information to develop reflective practice.
+The programme is mapped to the foundation curriculum, by completing this course you will have evidence that you have taught and been evaluated informally, and will have information to develop your reflective practice.

 By the end of this course will be able to:

 - Understand the clinical learning environment, and the types of teaching and learning opportunities that are available to them

 - Explore current thinking around learning and teaching principles